jpablo128/lockcontroller-software/README.md

 - a toggle switch, to manually cause the lock to open or close.
 - two microswitches, to detect the end positions of the lock.
 - two leds, one red and one green, to indicate if the lock is open or closed (stationary), or opening or closing (blinking).
+Not used as of now.
-- the bluetooth module (to be determined, likely to be HC-06).
+- the bluetooth module for serial communication.

 So the software on the microcontroller must: